spotlightpa/poor-richard/content/news/2023-09-19-SPLLOBBAN.md

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/"></div>

-The law also does not apply to any former government official who is an attorney because of <a href="https://casetext.com/case/shaulis-v-pennsylvania-state-ethics-com">a 2003 state Supreme Court decision</a> that rejected the legislature’s ability to regulate the legal profession.
+Until June 1, 2023, the law did not apply to any former government official who is an attorney because of <a href="https://casetext.com/case/shaulis-v-pennsylvania-state-ethics-com">a 2003 state Supreme Court decision</a> that rejected the legislature’s ability to regulate the legal profession.
+However, <a href="https://www.pacodeandbulletin.gov/Display/pabull?file=/secure/pabulletin/data/vol53/53-16/530.html">an April order</a> by the court now means the one-year ban also applies to public sector attorneys.

 Enforcement of the <a href="https://www.ethics.pa.gov/Ethics-Act/Ethics-Act/Pages/Section-1109.aspx">state’s ethics law</a> is complaint-driven, and unless the attorney general files a criminal complaint, the penalties for violating the law are financial.